 Instructions

-- Place flour in a large shallow bowl, beaten eggs in a medium bowl and panko in a third bowl.
-Dredge each pork loin first in flour, then in egg and lastly panko - ensuring no bald spots.
+- Evenly season pork loins with salt, black pepper and garlic powder on both sides.
+Place flour in a large shallow bowl, beaten eggs in a medium bowl and panko in a third bowl.
+Evenly dredge each pork loin first in flour, then in egg and lastly panko - ensuring no bald spots.

-- Deep frying on each side until golden brown, 2 minutes per side and until the pork reaches and internal temperature of 145 F or juices run clear.
-Remove pork with a slotted spoon and rest the pork on a wire rack or large plate or baking sheet lined with paper towels to excess drip the oil.
+- Remove pork with a slotted spoon and rest the pork on a wire rack or large plate or baking sheet lined with paper towels to excess drip the oil.
 The residual oil will make the crispy pork soggy.

 Heidi | The Frugal Girls